choyingw/SCADC-DepthCompletion/README.md

 # Evaluation/Training Commands:

 Our provided pretrained weight is under './test_ckpt/kitti/'.
 To quickly get our scene completeness-aware depth maps, just use the evaluation command, and it will save frame-by-frame results under './vis/'.
 Download "val" data split in the Data Preparation section and unzip under 'data/'.
-The folder structure should be
+The folder structure and the evaluation command should be

       .
       ├── data